infobloxopen/bloxone-ansible/README.md

     state: "absent"
 ```

-## Licensing

-GNU General Public License v3.0 or later.

-See [COPYING](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.

 ## Issues or RFEs

-You can open an issue or request for enhancement [here](https://github.com/infobloxopen/universalddi-ansible/issues)
+You can open an issue or request for enhancement [here](https://github.com/infobloxopen/universal-ddi-ansible/issues)